Megavisión El Salvador: Canal (Channel) 19

 The original content of Canal 19 featured the programming of Nickelodeon.
 In May 2012, Channel 19 was restructured and began broadcasting Channel 21 programs.

 MegaNoticias Canal 19 (MegaNews Channel 19)

 In August 2012, Group Megavisión launched "El nuevo Canal 19" which featured political, economic, business and international news, sports and opinion programs.

+Today Channel 19 is a thematic channel.
+Previously it was a news channel and a children's channel.

-Movie World (Canal 15)
+Awapa Sports TV (Canal 15)

-In July 2012, Group Megavisión launched Movie World on Channel 15, broadcasting films in the genres of terror, drama, comedy, romance and action.
+Megavisión launched Movie World on Channel 15 in 2012, broadcasting films in the genres of horror, drama, comedy, romance and action.
+In August 2023, the channel changed to Awapa Sports TV.
+However, the channel currently has no signal.